 Interns and Volunteers

 Deni is a first generation American whose family emigrated from Bulgaria.
-She graduated from The Florida State University with a degree in international affairs with a concentration in comparative politics and a minor in Spanish.
-Deni is currently a law student at The Florida State University College of Law.
-She is serving as Activities Director for the Women’s Law Symposium, and is a member of the Student Bar Association, Public Interest Law Student Association, and International Law Student Association.
-She completed the Public Interest Law Clinic where she represented clients before court in the Children’s Advocacy Program.
-She was introduced to The Center for the Advancement of Human Rights when she did her undergraduate thesis on “Educating Girls Globally to Improve Equality and Human Rights,” where she did research under the guidance of Terry Coonan.
-Now, she volunteers with The Center to further her knowledge on human rights issues and continue her passion for helping others.
+She graduated from Florida State University with a degree in international affairs with a concentration in comparative politics and a minor in Spanish.
+Deni is currently a third year law student at The Florida State University College of Law, where she is working with the Public Interest Law Clinic on its “Children in Prison Project.”
+Through this project, she is representing clients who have been unconstitutionally sentenced and working on their re-sentencing.
+She was first introduced to the CAHR when she did her undergraduate thesis on “Educating Girls Globally to Improve Equality and Human Rights,” where she did research under the guidance of Terry Coonan.
+Now, she volunteers with the CAHR to further her knowledge on human rights issues and continue her passion for helping others.

 Katherine Shapiro is a Third Year Student from Lakeland, Florida, studying History and International Affairs.
 She came to Florida State in Fall of 2016 and plans to graduate in Spring of 2020.
 During the fall, Katherine serves as a Tuba player for the World Renowned Florida State Marching Chiefs and is a sister in the Music and Service Sorority of Tau Beta Sigma.
 She came to work this semester at the Center to reach out to the community and explore the field of human rights law.